Last updated: July 27, 2021

 In your request, please clearly state what personal information you would like to have access to.
 Questionmark will respond to requests within 30 days.

-EU residents have rights to access personal information stored about them and to limit its use and disclosure.
+UK and EU residents have rights to access personal information stored about them and to limit its use and disclosure.
 This includes the right to request access to and rectification or erasure of personal information or restriction of or objection to processing, as well as the right to data portability and to withdraw consent to processing of personal information.
 Questionmark’s customers store personal information within our systems and therefore if you want to receive access to, limit the use of, or limit disclosure of, your personal information received by Questionmark as part of an assessment process administered by an assessment sponsor, you should ask for this via the assessment sponsor.
 Similar rights exist for California consumers under the California Consumer Privacy Act 2018, if the assessment sponsor is a business covered by that law.
 If you are a California consumer, you should contact the assessment sponsor directly to most quickly exercise the rights you may have.

 Retention of personal data

 Questionmark retains personal information for as long as is necessary to provide its services which includes prudent, limited duration archive retention, for compliance with legal obligations, to enforce our rights under agreements and as permitted under applicable data protection law, including where relevant subject to the requirements of the Privacy Shield principles.
 Retention periods will therefore reasonably vary based upon the nature of the personal information involved.

 Where our assessment sponsor customers store personal information within our service, the assessment sponsor is the Data Controller and determines and is responsible for the length of time during which personal information is retained.
 Questionmark acts in accordance with the Data Controller’s instructions and may not retain personal information contrary to these instructions.